toolleeo/cli-apps/README.md

 * [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.
 * [cv](https://github.com/Xfennec/progress) - (Coreutils Progress Viewer) "looks for coreutils basic commands (`cp`, `mv`, `dd`, `tar`, `gzip/gunzip`, `cat`, etc.) currently running on your system and displays the percentage of copied data.
 It can also show estimated time and throughput".
 * [czkawka](https://github.com/qarmin/czkawka) - Remove unnecessary files from your computer
-* [detox](https://sourceforge.net/projects/detox/) - A utility designed to easily clean up filenames; it replaces characters like spaces with standard equivalents; it also replace UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.
+* [detox](https://sourceforge.net/projects/detox/) - A utility designed to easily clean up filenames
 * [Dext](https://github.com/AfzGit/dext) - (Directories by Extensions) is a script that moves (or copies) files of the same extension into a folder.
 * [doppelganger](https://github.com/witchard/doppelganger) - Save and load your shell environment to create doppelganger shells!
 * [dtrx](https://github.com/dtrx-py/dtrx) - (Do The Right eXtraction) aims at taking "all the hassle out of extracting archives"; allows to use one command to extract archives in different formats, recursive extraction (files into file) and extracts files into dedicated directories.